Newark Water Filters Are Working, Tests Suggest

 Newark water is safe to drink, if you use the U.S. Environmental Protection Agency (EPA) approved filters issued by the city, according to new test data that city and state officials announced Monday.

 New Jersey Governor Phil Murphy announced that more than 1,700 samples were taken from 300 homes.
-The tests showed that the filters were tested and 97 percent of the filters worked effectively once the tap was turned on.
+The tests showed that the filters were tested and 97 percent of the water filters worked effectively once the tap was turned on.
 That number rose to 99 percent when the tap was allowed to run for five minutes before a sample was collected, as the AP reported.

 “These results are a welcome jolt of positive news that allows us collectively to charge ahead in implementing our short-term, midterm and long-term solutions,” Murphy said at a news conference on Monday, as The New York Times reported.